Blady-Com/gnoga/docs/user_guide.md

 mkdir js
 ```

-Our root directory for our project we are calling hello after the name of our program, any name of course could be used.
+We are calling our project directory hello, but any name could be used.

-Under our root directory we create a bin directory for our application.
-The binary for Gnoga applications can be in the bin director or in the root but it is cleaner to have everything in its own place.
+Under our root directory we create a bin directory for our executable.
+The binary for Gnoga applications during deployment can be in the root directory or the bin directroy.

-We will be place our src files in the src directory, there is no rule that the source files need to be in their own directory, but again it is cleaner.
+We will be placing our source files in the src directory, there is no rule that the source files need to be in their own directory.

 The additional two directories, html and js, are required.
 They will contain our "boot" HTML file in the html directory and the js directory will contain our boot.js and jquery.min.js files.